AxelWalthelm/ContourTracing/README.md

 Based on this table it seems that rule P3 does not happen very often.
 Only in one of the nine double-step cases it saves one single step.

-So a rough estimate would be: **FECTS saves 14% of the pixel tests and does only 6% more steps**.
+So a rough estimate would be: **FECTS saves 14% of the pixel-tests and does only 6% more steps**.

 Each extra step of FECTS ends with an extra termination check.
 FECTS may also have to do up to three additional steps at the end of a contour until the start edge is reached.
-But for this small price **FECTS is simpler, usually faster, and it can consistently terminate**.
+But for this small price **FECTS is simpler, usually faster, and it terminates consistently**.

 ### Emitting the Contour